-Version 11.0 issues a NONCE ERROR if the Default Property is Keyed, because in this case APL has no way to determine the list of all the elements.
-A future version will probably introduce a way for a class to define an ordered "key set" for a Keyed property, at which point monadic squad will be extended to return the corresponding elements.
+NONCE ERROR is reported if the Default Property is Keyed, because in this case APL has no way to determine the list of all the elements.

 Note that the values of the index set are obtained or assigned by calls to the corresponding PropertyGet and PropertySet functions.
-Furthermore, if there is a sequence of primitive functions to the left of the Index function, that operate on the index set itself (functions such as dyadic ρ , \uparrow , \downarrow , \neg) as opposed to functions that operate on the values of the index set (functions such as +, \lceil , \lfloor , ρ ''), calls to the PropertyGet and PropertySet functions are deferred until the required index set has been completely determined.
+Furthermore, if there is a sequence of primitive functions to the left of the Index function, that operate on the index set itself (functions such as dyadic ρ , \uparrow , \downarrow , \supset) as opposed to functions that operate on the values of the index set (functions such as +, \lceil , \lfloor , ρ , \rceil), calls to the PropertyGet and PropertySet functions are deferred until the required index set has been completely determined.
 The full set of functions that cause deferral of calls to the PropertyGet and PropertySet functions is the same as the set of functions that applies to selective specification.